SimGri-io/Random-Jokes-API/README.md

 See project preview: https://youtu.be/OfJ-_CTgdNw Project hosted at: http://rabid-birds.surge.sh/

-Things to do: use more complex UI using more advanced CSS, Bootstrap, integrate Sass.
+Things to do: use more complex UI using more advanced CSS, Bootstrap, integrate Sass, use folder structure.

 # Random-Jokes-API
 Javascript